 This course consists of a thorough study of the life and art of the twentieth-century master artist, Pablo Picasso.
 His long and productive career is studied in the context of the complex arena of twentieth century art.
-The Postimpressionist artists influenced his early years, especially by Paul Cezanne.
-What follows is a long, prolific, and diverse career.
-A study of his major works reveals Picasso as a pivotal figure of the modern period in art.

 MLA 6397 Shakespeare: History and Film